 , playing hammered dulcimer, glockenspiel, melodica, and tenor recorder, and plays with the Catskill Mountain Gamelan, playing various instruments.

-He's also the webmaster for this site!
+project, and the webmaster for this site!

 Look for him online by searching for "jhhl", and reading http://jhhl.net